Well, well, what do we have here? If it isn't me.

 Kankuro wished he'd been suicidal enough to slap the man.
 Only Gaara would forget to mention he'd dug up an active bomb.

-"I thought you had a standin' reservation?" the older one sneered, earning himself a halfhearted glare.
+"I thought you had a standin' reservation?"
+Kankuro sneered, earning himself a halfhearted glare.

 "Yeah, well, maybe daddy don't want me home yet."

 Kankuro rolled his eyes.
-"Only you would call the devil daddy."
+"Only you'd call the devil daddy."

 Gaara flashed a sarcastic smile.
 "What can I say?
 I'm his favorite."

-The younger one would've come up with another snarky comeback, hadn't the sound of a ringing phone cut him off.
-The two men fell silent and glanced around, before pausing to stare at one another, both assuming that the other would get up and answer.
+The sound of a ringing phone saved Kankuro from another snarky comeback.
+The two men glanced around, then at one another, both assuming that the other would get up and answer.
 Several seconds went by before Gaara's glazed eyes cleared up with realization.

 "Oh, fuck.
 I bought a phone", he remembered, struggling to get on his feet.

 "Myeah?" he grunted, stumbling back to his seat.
-A baffled silence answered.
+Baffled silence followed.

 "Are you drunk?" the other end finally questioned.

 "No", assured Gaara, almost missing the chair when taking a seat.
-Kankuro sighed and pinched the bridge of his nose, but saved any comments.
+Kankuro sighed and pinched the bridge of his nose, but saved his breath.

 "Uh-uh.
 Sure", mumbled the caller, less than convinced.